praffulbansal123/Project1_collegeintern/README.md

 ### POST /functionup/colleges
 - Create a college - a document for each member of the group
-- The logo link will be provided to you by the mentors.
-This link is a s3 (Amazon's Simple Service) url.
-Try accessing the link to see if the link is public or not.
+- The logo link is taken from the web

   `Endpoint: BASE_URL/functionup/colleges`